Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 `base64` crate, serialization to/from arbitrary formats, etc.) everything sort of *falls into place*.

-I mean loading an attachment only took about 30 lines of easily readable code, and about half of that is taken up by the definitions for `Data` and `LoadAttachmentError`.
+I mean, loading an attachment only took about 30 lines of easily readable code and about half of that is taken up by the definitions for `Data` and `LoadAttachmentError`.

-And look...
+And check it out...

 ```
 *** My Secure Note - hello-world.txt (70 bytes) ***